|

 The temperament had to be steady, as working and living in

-a pack (and amongst foxhounds) there was no room for
+a pack (and amongst Foxhounds) there was no room for

 fighters or cringers.